shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

 On this page, we are rendering a form for the user to create a new proposal.
 Once all the fields are filled we are calling the `createProposal` method from `dataContext`.

-Before calling the `createProposal` we are making an api call to a Next.js api endpoint and passing the image uploaded by the user as form-data.
-In the api call, we are uploading the image, converting the image to base64, and storing the image in **Arweave**, and returning the ID of the object.
+Before calling the `createProposal` function, we are making an API call to a Next.js API endpoint and passing the image uploaded by the user as form-data.
+In the API call, we are uploading the image, converting it to base64, and storing the image on Arweave, then returning the ID of the object.

 Now we need to create an account on Arweave and get the key for the account and make sure we have some AR token in the account to upload the data.

-Goto [https://faucet.arweave.net/](https://faucet.arweave.net/) and follow all the steps to get the `.json` key and `0.02AR` token in the account.
+Go to [https://faucet.arweave.net/](https://faucet.arweave.net/) and follow all the steps to get your `.json` key and 0.02 AR tokens in the account.
 Once you have the key, copy the key to the root directory of the project and rename the file to `arweave-key.json`.
 Make sure to add `arweave-key.json` into your `.gitignore` file.

-Let's create the `upload-image.tsx` file and handle the Arweave calls.
+Let's create the `upload-image.ts` file and handle the Arweave calls.

 ```typescript
 // pages/api/upload-image.ts